Today’s recipe is a special summer pie that is Zymaropita – original Greek zucchini savory pie.

 Rinse your feta under cold running watera and crumble it.
 Squeeze zucchini in between your palms (discard the water) and add it together with feta into the batter and stir.

 Cover baking pan (my 20 x 35 cm) with a some olive oil and pour over prepared mixture.
 Add some butter curls and bake in a preheated oven at 200 °C for about 40 to 50 minutes.
-The zymaropita should be about 1 – 2 cm high and it should be golden on the bottom and on the top.
+The zymaropita should be about 1 – 2 cm high.
+It should become golden on the bottom and on the top.

 Remove from the oven and let it cool slightly before serving.